-Close linkages and employment opportunities in New Zealand have led to considerable migration of Pacific peoples to New Zealand.
+Close links with and employment opportunities in New Zealand have led to considerable migration of Pacific peoples to New Zealand.

 In 2006 New Zealand’s population included: